OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 ### Run the ngrok secure tunnel application

 1. Open a new **Command Prompt** window.
-1. Change to the directory that contains the ngrok.exe application.
+1. Download ngrok (https://ngrok.com/download) and unzip the ngrok secure tunnel application.
+Change to the directory that contains the ngrok.exe application.
 1. Run the command `ngrok http [port] -host-header=localhost:[port]` *(Replace [port] with the port portion of the URL noted above.)*
 1. The ngrok application will fill the entire prompt window.
 Make note of the Forwarding address using https.
 This address is required in the next step.
 1. Minimize the ngrok Command Prompt window.
 It is no longer referenced in this lab, but it must remain running.